rohitsaluja1/rohitsaluja1.github.io/index.md

 title: ""
 ---

 I'm interested in building AI systems.
-Currently working in the NLP and NLG domain, specifically with large language models like GPT-3.
+Currently working in the NLP and NLG domain, particularly with large language models (LLMs) like GPT-3.
 I am also a researcher in explainable AI (XAI).